 RV living has become a popular way to live off the grid.
 There are many benefits to RV living, including being able to travel and explore new places while still having all the comforts of home.
 However, there are also some challenges that come with RV living, such as finding parking spots and dealing with bad weather.
 Here are some tips for making RV living work for you:

 - Find a good place to park your RV.
 This may seem like an obvious one, but it’s important to find a safe and legal place to park your RV before you start living in it full-time.
 If you’re not sure where to look, ask other RVers or check online forums for recommendations.

 - Get organized and plan ahead.
 When you’re living in an RV, space is limited, so it’s important to be organized and take all your needs into account.
 Make sure you have storage containers for all your belongings and know where everything is so you can easily find it when you need it.
-For more info on how to organize your life while living in an RV, see my article on full time RV living.

 - Be prepared for bad weather.
 One of the downsides of RV living is that you’re at the mercy of the elements, so it’s important to be prepared for bad weather.
 Make sure you have plenty of warm clothing and blankets on hand, as well as emergency supplies in case you get stranded somewhere due to severe weather conditions.
 Also, install a portable air conditioner, it will save you from both the heat and the cold – click the linked article to see the top recommendations.

 - Enjoy the freedom!
 One of the best things about RV living is that it gives you the freedom to go wherever you want, whenever you want.
 So make sure to take advantage of this by exploring new places and meeting new people.